Here are all the startups pitching today at Venture Day Minsk – TechCrunch

-Venture Day Minsk (organised by tech startup hub Imaguru) is run annually, but because of the pandemic and the political situation in Belarus it has gone virtual.
+Venture Day Minsk (organised by tech startup hub Imaguru) is run annually, but because of the pandemic and the political situation in Belarus, it has gone virtual.
 Even Imaguru itself has had to switch to online-only operations after Lukashenko’s thugs shut down its physical space.
 If you want to support them, check out their startups, and maybe grab a T-shirt.

-There are are always interesting startups to watch out of Belarus, a country which has produced startups like Splitmetrics, MSQRD, PingFin, DEIP and TrackDuck well as PandaDoc.
+There are are always interesting startups to watch out of Belarus, a country that has produced startups like Splitmetrics, MSQRD, PingFin, DEIP and TrackDuck, as well as PandaDoc.

-A run-down of who is pitching in below.
+A run down of who is pitching is below.

-You can tune in to the live stream here.
+You can tune in to the livestream here.
 Investors can network with the startups here.
 And you can join the startup pitches on Clubhouse here.
 On twitter the hashtag is here.

 Startups pitching: